Louisiana Grills Black Label LG800

 Full Review – Louisiana Grills Black Label LG800 Pellet Grill

 Dansons is the leader in the pellet grill world.
-I know you probably think it's someone else, but it isn't Dansons has taken over as the biggest maker of pellet grills.
-The reason you've never heard of them is because they have a number of brands that their grills sell under.
-Louisiana Grills is their second best known brand name, following Pit Boss.
-Now Pit Boss is designed to be the more budget friendly line of pellet grills.
+I know you probably think it’s someone else, but it isn’t Dansons has taken over as the biggest maker of pellet grills.
+The reason you’ve never heard of them is that they have a number of brands that their grills sell under.
+Louisiana Grills is their second best-known brand name, following Pit Boss.
+Now Pit Boss is designed to be the more budget-friendly line of pellet grills.
 Louisiana Grills are more solidly constructed and by that I mean heavier.

 The Louisiana Grills Black Label LG800 Pellet Grill is new for 2020.
 Originally it was supposed to be part of the Founder’s Series grills, but after a legal battle with Traeger, that marketing plan fell apart.
 What you get with this $800USD Pellet grill is most of the bells and whistles, namely WiFi and Bluetooth connectivity.
 Not a novel feature in a pellet grill, but at this price range it is more the exception than the rule.
 Aside from this, however, there isn’t anything terribly innovative in this grill.

-You do get a movable baffle in the cooking chamber that allows for direct grilling and with a maximum 600 degree F cooking temperature, you can do some real grilling with this unit.
-Do remember that with this design, there is going to be more wear and tear on the pellet firepot, so make sure that the slider is closed except when you need it.
+You do get a movable baffle in the cooking chamber that allows for direct grilling and with a maximum 600 degrees F cooking temperature, you can do some real grilling with this unit.
+Remember that with this design, there will be more wear and tear on the pellet firepot, so make sure that the slider is closed except when you need it.

 While not a bad grill, there are many to look at in this price range.
 In fact, the $800 price point is the most crowded in the industry right now.
 This is probably not going to change anytime soon.